Counseling and Consultation Services

 Individual counseling is available to any currently registered Morgan student.
 Counseling can address a wide range of issues including anxiety, identity issues, self-esteem issues, adjustment concerns, depression, stress, traumatic events, relationship concerns, academic challenges, and time management concerns.

 Although the counseling center does not have session limits, individual counseling is generally short-term, present-focused, and addresses one or two specific issues.
-Most individuals attend between 6-8 sessions to address a specific issue.
+Student can attend up to 12 individual counseling sessions per academic year; however, most individuals attend between 6-8 sessions to address a specific issue.

 When a student's concerns require more specialized care or longer-term counseling, a referral off campus is recommended.
 You can speak with a clinician regarding off-campus referrals or go through your insurance provider.

 Students may come to the Counseling Center for a 30-minute consultation, for the first time or in a crisis, during walk-in hours, from 10 a.m.-3 p.m.
 Monday-Friday.
+The last walk-in appointment starts at 2:30 pm.
+Students who wish to be seen on walk-in should arrive by this time.
 During this time, students can meet with a clinician to discuss their concerns and determine what support, if any, the student may be needing.
 If their concerns are not resolved during the walk-in session, the student may elect to schedule an intake appointment with an available provider.

 Walk-in sessions are considered consultations rather than counseling or therapy.
 While rules of confidentiality apply to consultations, such contact with a provider is not considered to be part of any treatment or an ongoing relationship.